Pathways Planning and Supports

 Through dual credits, students can take one course on a college campus and earn a high school credit and a college credit at the same; take college-level courses to enhance skills and explore their interests; access free college tuition, free textbooks and subsidized transportation; and receive support with the transition to college.

-In 2022-23, these credits were all delivered online and there were a total of 425 college delivered dual credits with a 84% completion rate.
-In addition, there were 48 adult dual credits with a 72% completion rate and 27 summer dual credits with a 100% completion rate.
+In 2023-24, these credits were all delivered online and there were a total of 615 college delivered dual credits with an 88% completion rate.
+In addition, there were 45 adult dual credits with a 70% completion.

 School Within a College (SWAC)